16 minute read.

 -Helping individuals to feel safe and comfortable while using the facilities

--Facilitating harmonious behavior and contributing to good physical health as well as mental health
+-Facilitating harmonious behavior and contributing to good physical and mental health

 Priorities in Interior Design Projects

-Learning interior design teaches us that putting the health of people first is our responsibility, (as well as your privilege!) as interior designers.
+Learning interior design teaches us that human health is our foremost responsibility (as well as our privilege) as interior designers.